SPIRITS IN THE MACHINE: HOW DISNEY'S KIZAZI MOTO TIES IN THE SACRED AND MODERN TO REACH AN AFRICAN ANIMATION STORYTELLING VOICE

 Tradition Is Not the Opposite of Innovation

 There’s a common misconception, especially in global media, that traditional African beliefs are incompatible with technology, or that modernity must come at the expense of ancestral wisdom.
+However, what if, this is only Africa getting to speak it's voice and be understood by finding its place in modern day?

 Kizazi Moto challenges this idea repeatedly: